razorcd/distributed-delayed-messages/README.md

 # distributed-delayed-messages

-Distributed Delayed Messages Application to handle event publishing by delaying, repeating, etc events at a particular time to different topics.
+Distributed Delayed Messages Application to handle event publishing by delaying events at a particular time to different topics.
+Application uses kafka-streams to distribute load over multiple instances.

 Branch to use Mongo as Custom State store: https://github.com/razorcd/distributed-scheduler/tree/CustomStateStore